 No. While Coinbase looks secure enough like stated earlier in this article, leaving majority of your funds that aren’t being traded on exchanges is almost never a good idea.
 Why?

 Reasons why you should NOT leave your funds on Coinbase

 Reason 1: Nothing is unhackable

-If you really think Coinbase is very secure, well, people in the past thought the same with MtGox and with Bitfinex.
-Well, both exchanges has been hacked in the past, each exchange losing more than a hundred thousand of their user’s bitcoins in the process.
+If you really think Coinbase is very secure, well, people in the past thought the same with MtGox, Bitfinex, and Binance.
+Well, unfortunately these exchanges has been successfully hacked in the past, each exchange losing more than a hundred thousand of their user’s bitcoins in the process.